 Complementing AAA magazine is AAA online.

-Redesigned and relaunched in 2014, AAA online offers the best in independent news and informed analysis and opinion.
-The site incorporates multimedia as a staple in its reportage, with the use of audio, video and photographic features and galleries.
+Redesigned in 2020, AAA online offers the best in independent news and informed analysis and opinion.
 Featuring reader comments and topical polls, AAA online is also a source of lively debate and discussion.

 AAA’s editorial policy

 The quality reputation of AAA rests upon its commitment to providing independent news and analysis on topics relevant to the audience.
 Our journalists report on issues of importance objectively, without fear or favour.

 AAA invites editorial submissions from relevant groups, which can include aged services providers, researchers, policy makers and other professionals working in and around the sector.
 Contributed articles must be original, unpublished in any other forum and written only for AAA.

 Both AAA magazine and online follows an editorial policy that maintains the editorial integrity of the publication.
 This policy prevents contributors from using an editorial article in AAA as an opportunity to promote specific branded products or services.
 AAA’s Contributor Guidelines, which outline the editorial policy and give guidance to those seeking to make an editorial submission, are available on request from the editor (email [email protected]).

 Since 2011 AAA has had a formal partnership with the Australian Association of Gerontology, the multidisciplinary organisation representing the various professionals with an interest in ageing.
 Through the partnership, AAG’s 900-plus members receive AAA magazine.